Back pain working from home guide

 2. Check your posture and positioning

-Suitable ergonomic equipment enables you to find a good posture and set-up at your desk — but what do you need to know to get there?
+Suitable ergonomic equipment helps you find a good posture and set-up at your desk — but what do you need to know to get there?

 3. Take regular movement breaks

 No matter how good your workstation set-up is, taking regular movement breaks is still crucial for reducing your risk of work from home back pain.

 Scientists at Cornell University say you should break every working day into 30-minute chunks.
 Within each chunk, spend 20 minutes sitting, eight minutes standing, and two minutes moving or stretching.

 Tips for standing

 Sitting all day is bad for us.
 According to the NHS, sedentary behaviour can: